signehbo/Sequence-Diversity-Analyzer/README.md

 The conservation score is calculated as:
   ```
-  Score = 1 - (Number of unique residues at position / Total sequences)
+  Score = (Most frequent residue count) / (Total number of residues at position)

   ```
-A score of **1.0** indicates complete conservation at that position, while lower scores indicate more variability.
+A score of **1.0** indicates complete conservation at that position (all residues are identical across sequences), while lower scores indicate more variability.

-## Sample Data

-If you don’t have a FASTA file, you can download a sample file from the tool’s interface to test its functionality.

 ---
-This tool provides an intuitive way to analyze protein sequence conservation and can be applied to evolutionary studies, protein function analysis, and mutation impact assessments.
+This tool provides a way to analyze protein sequence conservation and generate a consensus sequence.